 There are also hot keys, or keyboard accelerators, available when the mouse is in the graphics display window.
 These hot keys are bound to some VMD text commands, which are executed when a hot key is pressed.
-VMD has several built-in hot key commands (see Tables 3.1, 3.2, 3.3 and 3.4), and the user can add new ones as well (overriding the built-in ones if desired).
-A description of how to set up personal hot key commands is given in section § 14.1.
+VMD has several built-in hot key commands (see Tables 4.1, 4.2, 4.3 and 4.4), and the user can add new ones as well (overriding the built-in ones if desired).

-3.1.1 Mouse Modes
+4.1.1 Mouse Modes